-Not surprisingly, the cuisine of Sweden -a northern nation of long, cold winters- is soup intensive.
-And there’s no better bowl than the nutrient-filled Swedish spinach soup known locally as spenatsoppa.
-Leaf spinach is the best choice to make it with, but you can use baby spinach or other greens too.
-Check out Ann’s Tips for cooking times.
-This simple, soothing soup is the perfect way to get your greens.
+Not surprisingly, the cuisine of Sweden – a northern nation of long, cold winters – is rich in delicious soups.
+And this nutrient-filled Swedish Spinach Soup, or spenatsoppa, is no exception.
+Leaf spinach is... the best choice to make it with, but you can use baby spinach or other greens too.

 This thick hearty soup is a great way to use greens, but you don’t want to overcook them.
 Here is a rough guide to cooking times: